onlytailei/gym_ped_sim/readme.md

 ### Node Details
 - **actor_plugin**
   Build base on a [Gazebo official example](http://gazebosim.org/tutorials?cat=guided_i&tut=guided_i6).
-You can set/get the position and the target position of the actors through ros services */actorname/SetActorPose* and */actorname/SetActorTarget*.
-This node also broadcasts the tf of every actor.
+This node broadcasts the tf of every actor.
+[Social force model](http://vision.cse.psu.edu/courses/Tracking/vlpr12/HelbingSocialForceModel95.pdf).

 - **actor_services**
   The *random_create.py* helps to create a gazebo sdf file quickly.
 There are also the launch file and rviz file for test and visualization.